transifex/txgh/README.md

 There are 2 important configuration files.

 txgh.yml - This is the base configuration for the service.
-To avoid needing to checkin sensitive password information, this file should pull it's settings from the Ruby ENV in production.
+To avoid needing to checkin sensitive password information, this file should pull its settings from the Ruby ENV in production.
 Additionally, this file can be located in the users HOME directory to support running the server with local values.

 ```yaml
 txgh: